-And, I think my love for old school matches came from Pa Ingalls.
+My love for old-school matches came from Pa Ingalls.
 He always struck his match across the hearth to light his pipe.

 Can you imagine if Pa Ingalls had lit his pipe with a Bic lighter?
 Totally different show.